Japan PM apologises for party's church links, will cut ties | Politics

 - Japan

-Japan's Prime Minister Fumio Kishida on Wednesday said his ruling party will cut ties with the Unification Church following a widening scandal triggered by former leader Shinzo Abe's assassination last month.
+Japan's Prime Minister Fumio Kishida on Wednesday said his ruling party will cut ties with the Unification Church following a widening scandal triggered by former leader Shinzo Abe's assassination last month, and apologised for causing the loss of public trust in politics.

 Widespread cozy ties between members of Kishida's governing Liberal Democratic Party, many of them belonging to Abe's faction, and the South Korean-born church have surfaced since Abe was shot to death while giving a campaign speech in July.

-The suspect arrested at the scene allegedly told police he killed Abe because of his apparent link to the church.
+The suspect, Tetsuya Yamagani, who was arrested at the scene, allegedly told police he killed Abe because of his apparent link to the church.

-In a letter seen by The Associated Press and social media posts believed to be his, the suspected gunman said he believed his mother's large donations to the church had ruined his life.
+In a letter seen by The Associated Press and social media posts believed to be his, Yamagani said he believed his mother's large donations to the church had ruined his life.

 Some Japanese have expressed understanding, even sympathy, as details of the man's life emerged, creating deep implications for the political party that has governed Japan virtually uninterrupted since World War II.

+Abe's grandfather and former Prime Minister Nobusuke Kishi was a key figure who helped the church's political unit in Tokyo.

-Since the 1980s, the church has faced accusations of problematic recruiting and religious sales in Japan, which added to criticisms to Kishida's party for keeping ties despite knowing of legal disputes and other problems.
+Since the 1980s, the church has faced accusations of problematic recruiting, sales of religious items and donations, which often lead to financial strains on the followers' families and, according to experts, mental health of adherents' children.

+The issues led to the government's decision to cut ties with the church.

+Abe sent a video message last year to the Universal Peace Federation, an international group affiliated with the church, which experts say may have motivated the suspect in Abe's shooting.

-Dozens of LDP members have since acknowledged their ties to the church and related organisations.
+Dozens of LDP members have since come forward with their ties to the church and related organisations.

+Kishida said at the news conference that he has instructed LDP Secretary General Toshimitsu Motegi to survey the party fully over any other members' ties to the church.

-Kishida apologised over the loss of public trust in politics because of the scandal and his lack of explanation for hosting a state funeral for Abe, one of most divisive leaders in Japan's postwar history.
+Kishida apologised for the loss of public trust because of the scandal and his lack of explanation for organising a state funeral for Abe, one of most divisive leaders in Japan's postwar history.

-The decision to hold a state funeral on September 27 has split public opinion.
-The only other state funeral held in postwar Japan was for former Prime Minister Shigeru Yoshida, who signed the San Francisco Treaty that restored ties with the Allies and brought about the end of the US occupation.
+The state funeral scheduled for September 27 has split public opinion.
+The only other state funeral in postwar Japan was for former Prime Minister Shigeru Yoshida, who signed the San Francisco Treaty that restored ties with the Allies and ended the US occupation of Japan.

-Kishida's Cabinet last week allocated at least a 250 million yen (USD 1.8 million) budget to invite about 6,000 guests for the funeral to be held at the Budokan arena in Tokyo.
+Kishida's Cabinet last week allocated at least a 250 million yen (USD 1.8 million) budget to invite about 6,000 guests for the funeral at the Budokan arena in Tokyo.

+Kishida insisted that Abe deserved a state funeral because of his achievement in raising Japan's global profile as its longest-serving postwar leader.
+He said Japan must respond with courtesy to "outpouring of condolences" from foreign leaders and legislations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)